Skip to content

 )

 The cif_file_merge_to_unified_by_yml is the counterpart of the first function from cif2cif.
 We can use it to cut a non-unified cif to the entries we expect to be changed, convert it to the unified set of entries and then merge to input file we have used for our search and which should contain the X-ray data, as well as the unit cell parameters.
-The replace_structure_from_cif function will do the actual replacement.
 The function get_fitting_cod_entries returns a list of dictionaries of cod entries, sorted by the sum of squared differences in the unit cell parameters.
 Finally, download_cod_cif can be used to download an entry from the cod.

 # cast the input parameters from strings to python objects